-- o Appendix 1 Persons Served and Performance Measure Report: A report submitted monthly by the 10th of the month, on the Department's template.
-The Network Service Provider shall submit the report electronically to the LSF Health Systems Network Manager and Director of Program Operations and include the following attestation: "I hereby attest the information provided herein is accurate, reflects services provided in accordance with the terms and conditions of this contract, and is supported by client documentation records maintained by this agency." - o Appendix 2 Quarterly Supplemental Data Report: In order to assist the Department with system-wide programmatic analysis of the CAT model, the Network Service Providers must submit quarterly supplemental data, by the 10th of the month after the completion of each state fiscal year quarter, (10/10, 1/10, 4/10, 7/10), to the LSF Health Systems Network Manager and Director of Program Operations, submitted on the Department's template. - o Appendix 3 CAT Return on Investment Quarterly Report: The Network Service Provider must submit a quarterly report to the LSF Health Systems Network Manager and Director of Program Operations by the 10th of the month after the completion of each state fiscal year quarter, (10/10, 1/10, 4/10, 7/10), documenting the actual return on investment achieved and describing the methodology by which the return on investment amount was determined.
+- o Appendix 2 Quarterly Supplemental Data Report: In order to assist the Department with system-wide programmatic analysis of the CAT model, the Network Service Providers must submit quarterly supplemental data, by the 10th of the month after the completion of each state fiscal year quarter, (10/10, 1/10, 4/10, 7/10), to the LSF Health Systems Network Manager and Director of Program Operations, submitted on the Department's template. - o Appendix 3 CAT Return on Investment Quarterly Report: The Network Service Provider must submit a quarterly report to the LSF Health Systems Network Manager and Director of Program Operations by the 10th of the month after the completion of each state fiscal year quarter, (10/10, 1/10, 4/10, 7/10), documenting the actual return on investment achieved and describing the methodology by which the return on investment amount was determined.
 The report should be submitted on the Department's template. - o Exhibit O Expenditure Reconciliation Report: A quarterly detailed cumulative reports of program expenses submitted on the Managing Entity's template by the 10th of the month after the completion of each state fiscal year quarter, (10/10, 1/10, 4/10, 7/10), to the LSF Health Systems Network Manager and Director of Program Operations which are used to track all expenses associated with the grant and reconcile these expenditures with the payments made to the grantee.
-The financial reports track both grant award-funded and match-funded expenses and encourages program expenditure planning and projection. - The Managing Entity reserves the right to request monthly Exhibit O Expenditure Reconciliation reports after the third quarter depending on the Network Service Providers rate of spending. - o Waitlist Report: In order to assist the Department with system-wide programmatic analysis of the CAT model, the Network Service Providers must submit monthly waitlist data by the 10th of the month to the LSF Health Systems Network Manager and Director of Program Operations on the Managing Entity's template.
+The financial reports track both grant award-funded and match-funded expenses and encourages program expenditure planning and projection. - The Managing Entity reserves the right to request monthly Exhibit O Expenditure Reconciliation reports after the third quarter depending on the Network Service Providers rate of spending. - Waitlist Report: In order to assist the Department with system-wide programmatic analysis of the CAT model, the Network Service Providers must submit monthly waitlist data by the 10th of the month to the LSF Health Systems Network Manager and Director of Program Operations on the Managing Entity's template. - Ad Hoc and additional reporting may be required as determined necessary by LSF Health Systems or the Department of Children and Families.